Find Grad Schools

 Doctor’s Degrees in Area Studies

 There are 47 schools in the United States where you can get your doctor's degree in area studies.
-This degree is more popular with male students, and about 22% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 26.3% of area studies graduates were international students.
+This major attracts roughly equal numbers of men and women.
+Around 24 of these students are from underrepresented racial-ethnic groups.
+Also, 30.7% of area studies graduates were international students.

 Education Levels of Area Studies Majors